Single-cell protein

 Single-cell proteins (SCP) or microbial proteins refer to edible unicellular microorganisms.
 (Note: Here "protein" is used in the sense of the food group, i.e. food with high protein content.)
-The biomass or protein extract from pure or mixed cultures of algae, yeasts, fungi or bacteria may be used as an ingredient or a substitute for protein-rich foods, and is suitable for human consumption or as animal feeds.
+The biomass or protein extract from pure or mixed cultures of algae, yeast, filamentous fungi or bacteria may be used as an ingredient or a substitute for protein-rich foods, and is suitable for human consumption or as animal feeds.
 Industrial agriculture is marked by a high water footprint, high land use, biodiversity destruction, general environmental degradation and contributes to climate change by emission of a third of all greenhouse gases; production of SCP does not necessarily exhibit any of these serious drawbacks.
 As of today, SCP is commonly grown on agricultural waste products, and as such inherits the ecological footprint and water footprint of industrial agriculture.
 However, SCP may also be produced entirely independent of agricultural waste products through autotrophic growth.
 Thanks to the high diversity of microbial metabolism, autotrophic SCP provides several different modes of growth, versatile options of nutrients recycling, and a substantially increased efficiency compared to crops.
 A 2021 publication showed that photovoltaic-driven microbial protein production could use 10 times less land for an equivalent amount of protein compared to soybean cultivation.

 With the world population reaching 9 billion by 2050, there is strong evidence that agriculture will not be able to meet demand and that there is serious risk of food shortage.
 Autotrophic SCP represents options of fail-safe mass food-production which can produce food reliably even under harsh climate conditions.